DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/Pilots/index.rst

 The current version of pilots are sometimes dubbed as "Pilots 2.0", or "the pilots to fly in all the skies".

+It's in development a new generation of pilots, dubbed "Pilots 3".
+Pilots3 become, from this version, optional.
+Pilots3 development is done in the separate repository https://github.com/DIRACGrid/Pilot The definitions that follow in this page are still valid for Pilots3.
+Some specific information about Pilots3 can be found in the next sections.

 What's a DIRAC Pilot